ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

    ds.write(X, 1)
    ds.update_tags(AREA_OR_POINT='Point')
 ```
 The rasters are returned in the global lat/lon projection `epsg:4326` and the API assumes that bounds are supplied in this format.
+We try to do the resampling and transformations all in memory to avoid unnecessary i/o and forgotten files.

 ## Matching the NISAR DEM